 Superior Fencing also provide a low cost heavy glove.

 This is what everyone is excited to get hold of.
 We’re fortunate now that there are many manufacturers.
-I’ll give a few here though talk to your fellow students about their experiences:
+We recommend swords with a relatively flexible blade, and if you’re intending to compete then most events don’t allow anything over 1.6kg, and 100cm in blade length.

 Delivery times for some makers are up to a year!! (usually it’s 3 months or so for most decent fabricators).

 NOTE: On the up-side many manufacturers don’t ask for money until your sword is ready so if you order you won’t have to pay until they ship it.